 The School of Business distinguishes between students who are declared as a business major and students who meet the requirements to take courses in the BBA degree program.
 Enrollment in many courses taught through the Mike Cottrell School of Business requires students to meet eligibility requirements beyond the specific course prerequisites identified in the course description.
 Each course falls into one of three groups: courses open to any North Georgia student meeting the stated prerequisites; courses restricted to any North Georgia student meeting the stated prerequisites and a set of foundation courses; and courses that are further restricted to students who meet additional course and grade requirements and are declared as a business major.
 These requirements are monitored through the registration system rather than requiring a separate application for admission to the School of Business.

-Business courses at the 2000-level and a limited number of 3000-level courses are open to any North Georgia student who has passed the prerequisites prior to the start of the course.
+Business courses at the 2000-level are open to any North Georgia student who has passed the prerequisites prior to the start of the course.
 Even though a grade of D may be considered passing, students who plan to take upper level courses in business must earn a C or higher in the 2000-level business courses to be eligible to enroll in most upper level courses.